 Mommy Makeover Recovery

-The Mommy Makeover procedure is performed under general anesthesia in an accredited surgery center or at the hospital.
+The Mommy Makeover procedure is performed under general anesthesia in an accredited surgery center or at the hospital in Boston.
 The recovery from your Mommy Makeover is really going to depend on which procedure you have done.
 But since all include some type of abdominoplasty, you will need at least two full weeks to recover, and you won’t really be able to bend or lift normally for 3-4 weeks.
 It’s important to plan accordingly — lining up childcare, and friends or family to help you get around.

-If you are tired of looking in the mirror and feeling saggy, deflated, drained and as if you still look pregnant, a Mommy Makeover is the ideal gift to give yourself.
+If you are tired of looking in the mirror and feeling saggy, deflated, drained and as if you still look pregnant, a Boston Mommy Makeover is the ideal gift to give yourself.

 In general, yes.
 This is one of the advantages of the Mommy Makeover — only one recovery and some reduction in cost due to combining procedures.
 However, there is the occasional exception.
 If someone needs a breast lift with an implant and a tummy tuck, I will sometimes split the procedures.
 Both surgeries can be long and complicated, and your safety is my paramount concern.